leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 TODO: 每一个具体技术API使用上，注明是POXIS，还是BSD的，还是Linux特有的
 GNU libc

-The C10K not only raise the problem out, but also points us to the possible directions from programming perspective.
+As mentioned in above section, the C10K not only raise the problem out, but also points us to the possible directions from programming perspective.
 So for our next step, let's take a closer look at linux kernel side, and see what linux kernel pursued on this over the years.
 With these OS layer contributions, we can settle down above programming model into the real-life pratical experiements.

 The discusion only covers the linux operating system, as that is my personal intrests. :-)